Maps of Our Work

 Through our various tree-planting initiatives, TreeVitalize Pittsburgh, Pittsburgh Redbud Project, other community forestry projects, and the watershed program’s riparian tree plantings, we’ve planted more than 70,000 trees since 2001.
 Use this map to explore the many cities and towns where our trees have been planted.

 Planted each May by groups of volunteers, Pittsburgh is home to 62 of the Western Pennsylvania Conservancy’s 130 community flower gardens.
 Now you can tour these community flower gardens and other greening projects on one of four self-guided bike routes.
 Remember to follow all bicycle safety precautions and traffic laws.
 Enjoy your ride and the gardens!

 We're improving access for waterway recreation.
-Now, grabbing your canoe and finding a place to paddle is much easier, thanks to more than 35 new river access locations made possible by WPC’s Canoe Access Development Fund (CADF).
+Now, grabbing your canoe and finding a place to paddle is much easier, thanks to the 62 river access locations made possible by WPC’s Canoe Access Development Fund (CADF).
 Learn more about this fund, the generous WPC members who started it and how you can take advantage of great regional paddling trips that were improved with CADF grants.